-Idaho Home Choice is Idaho’s Money Follows the Person program is designed to help people to move, also called “transition," from an institution into home-and community-based living settings, such as a home or an apartment.
+A program to help people transition from an institution into home-and community-based living (e.g. home or apartment).

 - Increase the use of Home and Community-Based Services (HCBS) and reduce the use of institutionally-based services;

 - Eliminate barriers and mechanisms in state law, state Medicaid plans, or state budgets that prevent or restrict the flexible use of Medicaid funds to enable Medicaid-eligible individuals to receive long-term care in the settings of their choice;

 - Strengthen the ability of Medicaid programs to assure continued provision of HCBS to those individuals who choose to transition from institutions; and,

 - Ensure that procedures are in place to provide quality assurance and continuous quality improvement of HCBS.

 To participate in the Idaho Home Choice Program, the individual must:

 - Have lived for at least sixty consecutive days in a nursing facility or intermediate care facility for individuals with intellectual disabilities

 - Be Medicaid eligible at the time of discharge

 - Qualify for either the Aged and Disabled or Developmental Disability waivers